keras-team/keras-io/examples/structured_data/md/classification_with_grn_and_vsn.md

         x = keras.ops.stack(x, axis=1)

         # The reason for each individual backend calculation is that I couldn't find
         # the equivalent keras operation that is backend-agnostic.
-In the following case there's
+In the following case there,s
         # a keras.ops.matmul but it was returning errors.
 I could have used the tensorflow matmul
         # for all backends, but due to jax jit tracing it results in an error.

-        def matmul_dependent_on_backend(tensor_1, tensor_2):
+        def matmul_dependent_on_backend(thsi, v):
             """
             Function for executing matmul for each backend.
             """